Welcome to the new KidsHealth website! See what is new.

 There are no specific foods that cause Crohn's disease.
 There is some evidence that the Western diet may play a role.

-What are the signs and symptoms of inflammatory bowel disease?
+Signs and symptoms of inflammatory bowel disease

 IBD causes parts of the digestive system to become inflamed and ulcerated.
 The symptoms will depend on which parts and how much of the digestive system is affected.